fairpublishing/typst-templates/wonderous-book/lib.typ

           columns: (1fr, 10fr, 1fr),
           align: (left, center, right),
           if calc.even(i) [#i],
-          // Swap `author` and `title` around, or possibly with `heading`
-          // to change what is displayed on each side. if calc.even(i) { author } else { title },
+          if calc.even(i) { author } else { title },
           if calc.odd(i) [#i],
         )